 Leave around 10cm space at the top of the pot as the grape leaves will expand when cooked

-When you finish rolling the grape leaves, add half a tablespoon of salt to 1 cup of water and the juice of half a lemon
+When you finish rolling the grape leaves, add ½ teaspoon of salt to 1 cup of water and the juice of half a lemon to make the brine

 Press down the grape leaves with a sturdy plate or lid one size smaller than your pot.
-Pour on the brine to cover and turn the heat on to medium high
+Pour on enough brine to cover and turn the heat on to medium high

 After 20 minutes, reduce the heat to low and remove the plate/lid.
 Taste the brine that has come to the surface and adjust the salt/lemon levels as necessary.
 Cook for another hour on the lowest heat setting.